Don’t Catch a Case of Travel FOMO

 For many people, planning a trip can be as much fun as actually taking one.
 So go ahead, plan away if that’s your thing.

-But you can spend months planning what to pack for your trip through South America, or picking your best time to travel to Europe.
-You can read every Lonely Planet Guidebook (use this trick to get guidebooks for free, by the way).
+But you can spend months picking the best travel backpack and your best time to travel to Europe.
+You can read every Lonely Planet Guidebook (use this trick to get Lonely Planet guidebooks for free, by the way).
 And you can create the best curated travel board on Pinterest.

 But, no matter the amount of planning, you’ll often find that the favorite parts of your journey are the things you totally didn’t expect.
 For months I looked forward to touring the Bolivian salt flats and, while they were amazing, my best memory of Bolivia was being trapped by protesters in the frontier town of Uyuni.
 And though I went to Australia with visions of visiting the Great Barrier Reef, I threw those plans out and ended up driving around Tasmania in a campervan with a random Dutch pilot I met in an elevator.
 I’m glad I did – it was an incredible experience and he’s now a lifelong friend.